-Time of spawning is an important factor to examine as it gives an indication of potential food availability to migratory shorebirds.
+Horseshoe crab phenology is an important factor to examine as it gives an indication of the timing of potential food availability to migratory shorebirds.
 The time of spawning may also affect the survival of egg, larvae and juvenile stages.

-State-specific female spawning activity by sampling period was similar to 2010 (Figure 1).
-Female spawning activity peaked in New Jersey and Delaware in the second (May 3-7) and third (May 18-22) lunar periods, respectively.
-Fifty-eight percent (58%) of the annual female spawning activity in Delaware and 90% of the annual female spawning activity in New Jersey was observed in May (Table 2).
-The proportion of annual state-specific spawning activity that occurred in May was higher in New Jersey for all but 2 years of the 14-year survey.
+State-specific female spawning activity peaked in New Jersey and Delaware in the first (May 7 - 11) and second (May 23 - 27) lunar periods, respectively (Figure 1).
+Sixty-two percent (62%) of the annual female spawning activity in New Jersey and 71% of the annual female spawning activity in Delaware was observed in May (Table 2).
+The proportion of annual state-specific spawning activity that occurred in May was higher in New Jersey than Delaware for all but three years of the 15 year survey.